mapbox/workshops/dfrost-2018-image-maketh-a-map/Readme.md

 ## Share your map with us!

-Make your own custom map using [Cartogram](www.mapbox.com/cartogram) and [Studio](www.mapbox.com/studio) and share it with us using hashtag #maphackweekend and tag @Mapbox on Twitter!! :)
+Make your own custom map using [Cartogram](www.mapbox.com/cartogram) and [Studio](www.mapbox.com/studio) and share it with us using hashtag #weekendmaphack and tag @Mapbox on Twitter!! :)

 ## More tutorials and help
 - Check out the [Mapbox Studio Manual](https://www.mapbox.com/help/studio-manual/) for more guides